SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 In the left hand menu, click  on the menu item "Users".
 Find your user in the list and select it.
 You can use the "Search" functionality on the top to do so.
 Then, select the row with your user.
 A slide-in on the right hand-side will show all the Role Collections which have been assigned to your user.

+The applications we developed in Part 1 are automatically protected by some access controls.
+So at the moment nobody, not even our subaccount administrator can access them.
+Let's change that.

 Click on "Assign Role Collection" right besides the search bar on the right to add a new role collection:

 ![](/exercises/exPrep/images/Prep_03.png)